lcallarec/live-chart/README.md

 ### Adding data points

-Your `Serie` must have been registererd to the `Chart` before being able to add data points to this serie.
+Your `Serie` must have been registered to the `Chart` before being able to add data points to this serie.

 #### By serie